About_

 My DPhil work is generously funded by Oxford University's flagship

-Clarendon Scholarship, alongside additional partnership awards by Oxford University, Balliol College, and Exscientia.
+Clarendon Scholarship, alongside additional partnership awards by Oxford University, Balliol College, and AstraZeneca.

 Throughout my BSc and MSc, I had the privilege to receive support from the